 Storage

-You’ll need to keep the cat stuff somewhere so if you are planning to wait to get a cat or aren’t sure, do you have space to store whatever it is?
+You’ll need to keep the cat stuff somewhere.
+If you are planning to wait to get a cat or aren’t sure, do you have space to store whatever it is?
 You can always choose to keep larger items like cat towers in place and I’d absolutely recommend you keep cat shelves up on the walls as they are more of an effort to take down.
 If you don’t want them out on full display or you feel like seeing the items may hurt, you may be best moving them.

 If you don’t have the space or need it for something else, feel free to donate your items or find them a new home.
 Your cat would want them to be used to make another cat happy I’m sure!